Fed nominee Michael Barr calls inflation 'far too high' – KION546

 AP Economics Writer

-WASHINGTON (AP) — Michael Barr, President Joe Biden’s pick to be the Federal Reserve’s top banking regulator, pledged Thursday to help reduce high inflation and provide “clear rules” to govern financial innovation.
-“I would be strongly committed to bringing down inflation to the Federal Reserve’s target” of 2%, Barr said in testimony to the Senate Banking Committee, which is considering his nomination.
-Barr, who was a top Treasury Department official during the Obama administration, helped design the 2010 Dodd-Frank financial regulations after the devastating 2008 financial crisis.
+WASHINGTON (AP) — President Joe Biden’s pick to be the Federal Reserve’s top banking regulator pledged Thursday to help reduce high inflation and provide clear rules to govern financial innovation.
+Michael Barr said he would be strongly committed to bringing down inflation to the Federal Reserve’s target of 2%.
+Barr testified before the Senate Banking Committee, which is considering his nomination.
+He was a top Treasury Department official during the Obama administration and helped design the 2010 Dodd-Frank financial regulations after the devastating 2008 financial crisis.
 He is now the dean of the University of Michigan’s Gerald R. Ford School of Public Policy.